gavJackson/CV/README.md

 - Most of my career has been spent in senior, tech lead or head positions where I lead the frontend development of multiple cross-functional, distributed agile teams.
 - I have spent the last 10 years working in FinTech where I have written my own frontend framework which has been used to deliver multiple enterprise level wealth management platforms.
 - Before that I spent 6 years working in Advertising creating web experiences for some of the biggest brands in the world.
-- I believe I have been successful in my career because I have a keen eye for design, and I understand how to deliver robust, accessible, performant and delightful user experiences, writing high quality code, whilst being able to understand and influence the business requirements and wider strategy and architecture.
+- I have a keen eye for design, and I understand how to deliver robust, accessible, performant and delightful user experiences, writing high quality code, whilst being able to understand and influence the business requirements and wider strategy and architecture.

 ## Work experience

-### FinTech

 **Dunstan Thomas** *(1% shareholder in second company exit)*

 **Group Head of Frontend Engineering**, Permanent, Remote, Oct 2018 - Current

-This is my current position where I develop and add features to my frontend framework (known as Integro CX) and build tools to improve the developer experience.
+This is my current position where I continue to develop my frontend framework (known as Integro CX) and build tools to improve the developer experience.
 I also hire, mentor and manage a team of Frontend developers with the goal of building a community with resilience.
 I encourage innovation and lead by example, supporting our backend developers, working alongside our business analysts and am involved in the sales pipeline and company strategy.

-I became a shareholder in Dunstan Thomas, holding a 1% stake and in 2020 we sold Dunstan Thomas to Curtis Banks, in my second multi-million pound deal.
+I became a shareholder in Dunstan Thomas, holding a 1% stake when in 2020 we sold Dunstan Thomas to Curtis Banks, this was my second multi-million pound company exit.
 I continued on as the Group Head of Frontend Engineering.

 **Digital Keystone**
 *(5% shareholder in first company exit)*